Auckland Home Renovation Timeline: What to Expect Week-by-Week

 Plumbers and sparkies rough in pipes and wires.
 We do a walkthrough with you to confirm light and power point locations.
 Plumbing gets inspected.

-Week 13: Insulation & Wallboard
+Week 13 — Insulation & wallboard

 Walls get closed.
 Rooms feel like rooms again.
 This is a big milestone — and if your villa never had insulation, you’ll notice the difference right away.